MachineLemonade/docs/docs/ee-platform-tour.md

 Under the hood, [houston-api](https://github.com/astronomer/houston-api) is the brain of the platform.

 If you navigate to `houston.BASEDOMAIN/playground` you'll be able to interact with the platform through GraphQL queries.
-You can find some examples in the [houston-api section](https://www.astronomer.io/docs/houston-api/) section.
+You can find some examples in our [houston-api doc](https://www.astronomer.io/docs/houston-api/).

 ![Deployment Page](https://assets2.astronomer.io/guides/docs/ee/houston_example.png)